DPJ’s Urban Form series looks at the interplay between movement and surroundings through the lens of dancers and architecture in downtown Phoenix.

 The engineering that went into the landmark sculpture at the new Downtown Civic Space Park will be featured at a forum at 6 p.m.
 Friday, June 5 at Burton Barr Central Library, 1221 N. Central Ave.

 Looks like the Civic Space is going to be a success, as hundreds of students, residents and curious visitors stopped by to celebrate the grand opening on April 16.
 There were giveaways, contests and a concert for the lucky attendees.
+See below for images.

 After a few delays, Janet Echelman’s “Her Secret is Patience” is being installed for the Civic Space Park grand opening on April 16.

 A quick look over to the ASU College of Public Programs website’s live webcam of the Downtown Phoenix Civic Space park shows that the long-awaited sculpture, “Her Secret is Patience”, is being reinstalled after a couple of delays.
-The park opens up this Thursday, as this blog has reported, so this makes sense.

 ASU’s College of Public Programs has reactivated its live webcam to share a “dean’s-eye view” of the installation of artist Janet Echelman’s floating net sculpture at the Downtown Civic Space Park.